Email FacebookTwitterMenu burgerClose thin

 Trump’s proposal would permanently extend the current tax brackets.
 See what that means for your taxes.

-Others argue the change would disproportionately benefit the wealthy.
+Others argued the change would disproportionately benefit the wealthy.
 The Committee for a Responsible Federal Budget says the $40,000 cap would deliver a “large benefit” to the “wealthiest and highest income households.”
 The think tank estimates that a married couple earning $500,000 per year in Washington D.C. with a $2.5 million home would get a $9,600 tax break under the revised plan.

 “It would be a mistake to increase the SALT cap any further than the House already proposed last week in this bill,” the organization wrote prior to the House vote on the bill.
 “Limiting the SALT cap to a low level and including a sensible upper-income limit would limit revenue loss and maintain some progressivity, but it is still unwise as it would add to the bill’s deficit impact and worsen tax complexity, among other concerns.”